 |Metabolism and Nutrition|

-† Pruritus is a composite term that includes pruritus and pruritus allergic.
+c Pruritus is a composite term that includes pruritus and pruritus allergic

-‡ Diarrhea is a composite term that includes diarrhea and colitis.
+d Diarrhea is a composite term that includes diarrhea and colitis

-# Musculoskeletal pain is a composite term that includes: musculoskeletal pain, back pain, myalgia, neck pain, pain in extremity.
+e Musculoskeletal pain is a composite term that includes back pain, pain in extremity, myalgia, musculoskeletal pain, and neck pain

 Table 3: Grade 3 or 4 Laboratory Abnormalities Worsening from Baseline in ≥ 1% of Patients with Advanced CSCC Receiving LIBTAYO in Study 1423 and Study 1540